-Dr. Roper is a member of the Institute of Medicine of the National Academy of Sciences.
-He is a member of the board of directors of DaVita, Inc., a member of the board of directors of Express Scripts Holding Company, and a member of the board of directors of the National Quality Forum.
+Dr. Roper is a member of the National Academy of Medicine (formerly the Institute of Medicine).
+He is a member of the board of directors of DaVita, Inc., and a member of the board of directors of Express Scripts Holding Company.

 He lives with his wife Dr. Maryann Roper, a pediatric oncologist, and their son, Will, in Chapel Hill, North Carolina.